frankcat1111/wiki-agent-orchestrator/docs/concept.md

 ## The Skill Sheet: Agent DNA

-Every agent has a skill sheet defining:
+Every agent has a skill sheet in `.claude/agents/manifests/` defining:

 - **Capabilities**: What it can do
 - **Constraints**: What it shouldn't do